Feb 10, 2018 — Jun 10, 2018

-[Please note this exhibition is closed on weekends, beginning April 14.
+[Please note this exhibition is closed on weekends, through May 20.
 We regret the inconvenience.]

 One of the most important African-American artists of his time, William H. Johnson (1901-1970) was born in Florence, South Carolina.
 As a youngster, Johnson copied comics from the local newspaper.
 He also worked to help support himself and his family.
 By the age of seventeen, he had saved enough to go to New York.
 He moved to Harlem, where he worked as a hotel porter, cook, and stevedore while studying at the National Academy of Design with Impressionist Charles Hawthorne.
 Hawthorne financed Johnson’s first trip abroad, and, in 1926, Johnson settled in Paris, where he experimented with French Post-Impressionist styles, using bright colors and deliberate brushstrokes.
 These early European works highlighted his eager assimilation of the styles of such artists as Vincent van Gogh and Chaim Soutine.
 While working in southern France, Johnson met Holcha Krake, a Danish artist.
 They married in 1930 and made their home in Kerteminde, Denmark, a fishing village that is the subject of much of Johnson’s work of the period.
 In 1935 the couple traveled to Norway where they painted, exhibited, and met the modern expressionist master Edvard Munch, whom Johnson greatly admired.